 FHIR in Vietnam: a timeline from 2010 to today

-Fifteen years of Vietnamese health data standardization fall into four distinct phases: HL7 v2 pilots in private hospitals (2010-2017), the formal BHXH XML chain (Decisions 4210 → 130 → 4750 → 3176, from 2017 to today), the first draft of the VN Core IG R4 (2024-2025), and the dense regulatory wave of 2025 that opens the way to a community-driven phase from 2026 onward.
+Fifteen years of Vietnamese health data standardization fall into four distinct phases: HL7 v2 pilots in private hospitals (2010-2017), the formal BHXH XML chain (Decisions 4210 → 130 → 4750 → 3176, from 2017 to today), the first draft of the VN Core IG R4 (2024-2025), and the dense regulatory wave of 2025 that opens the way to an open Working Group-oriented phase from 2026 onward.

 This page serves general readers who need historical context, hospital CIOs preparing an integration roadmap, regulators researching legacy systems, and researchers who need accurate data points.
 Every milestone links back to a legal document or a public reference inside the HL7 Vietnam Legal Framework.